Skip to main content

 Training plans featuring rear delt exercises

-Rear delts are best trained as part of your pull routine, upper body splits, or dedicated shoulder sessions.
-Since they don't get as much indirect stimulation as the front delts, rear delt isolation should be programmed intentionally: typically 2–3 times per week with a mix of face pulls, flys, and light rows.
+Rear delts are best trained as part of your pull workouts, upper body splits, or dedicated shoulder sessions.
+Since they don't get as much indirect stimulation as the front delts, rear delt isolation should be programmed intentionally: typically 2–3 times per week with a mix of face pulls, flys with dumbbells or doing the Lever Seated Reverse Fly, and light rows.
 Training them regularly improves both aesthetics and long-term shoulder health.
 Include rear delts near the end of your session after compound lifts.
 To simplify your programming, you can use the app to generate a training plan that ensures rear delts are properly included and balanced with your overall goals.

 Frequently asked questions about rear delt exercises